Understanding the Spectral Bias of Coordinate Based MLPs Via Training Dynamics: Expressive Power

 where \(N\) is the number of neurons, \(T\) is a constant, and \(\mathcal{C}\) is a cube in input space.

 Equation (1) is determined by the number of neurons and the input dimension.
 Therefore, the dimensionality of the inputs themselves show that the network with positional encoding should have more expressive capacity.
-However, input density is a major factor as well, therefore we instead analyze the number of regions the network utilizes for a particular dataset in addition to their distinctiveness/distance.
+However, the density of input sampling is a major factor as well, therefore we also analyze how the network utilizes its activation regions across the signal, since focusing solely on the total number of regions would not provide insight on the local dynamics of the network.
 We can define the set of interest on a dataset \(\mathcal{D} = \{x_i, y_i\}^n_{i=1}\), given in terms of the corresponding activation patterns as equipped with the hamming distance \(\sum_{i=1}^n|a_i - b_i|, \;\) for \(a, b \in \mathcal{L_{\mathcal{D}}}\) to determine their distinctiveness.
-Note that the hamming distance would amount to the total number boundaries in which two inputs lie on opposing sides.
+We later use hamming distance as a proxy for determining expressive power between inputs (higher distance, more expressive power).